waku-org/specs/informational/req-res-reliability.md

 #### Pool of reliable service nodes
 Light nodes should maintain a pool of reliable service nodes for each protocol.
-In case service node [fails](./req-res-reliability.md#definitions) to serve protocol request from a light node 3 times - light node should drop connection to it and a new service node should be connected and added to the pool instead.
+In case service node [fails](./req-res-reliability.md#definitions) to serve protocol request - light node should drop connection to it and a new service node should be connected and added to the pool instead.

+We advice to replace service node for LightPush right after first failure in case:
+- connection to it is lost or request timed out;
+- it's response contains [error codes](../standards/core/lightpush.md#examples-of-possible-error-codes): `UNSUPPORTED_PUBSUB_TOPIC`, `INTERNAL_SERVER_ERROR` or `NO_PEERS_TO_RELAY`;
+- request failed but without error message returned;

+For Filter we'd recommend replacing service node:
+- [request for subscription](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md#subscribe) so it cannot be initiated;
+- [ping](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/12/filter.md#subscriber_ping) failed 2 times in a row;

 #### Selection of discovered service nodes
 During discovery light node should filter out service nodes based on preferences before establishing connection.